-Serve this easy dish of tofu and broccoli in a prepared Thai peanut satay sauce over rice or bean-thread noodles, a simple coleslaw dressed in sesame-ginger dressing, and strips of red bell pepper and cherry tomatoes.
+Serve this easy dish of tofu and broccoli in a prepared Thai peanut satay sauce over rice or bean-thread noodles, a simple coleslaw dressed in sesame-ginger dressing, strips of red bell pepper, and cherry tomatoes.
 Thai peanut satay sauce provides a bold flavor and is surprisingly low in calories.

-- 1 tablespoon safflower or other high-heat oil
+- 1 tbsp safflower or other high-heat oil

-- 1 tablespoon reduced-sodium soy sauce or tamari
+- 1 tbsp reduced-sodium soy sauce or tamari

 - 2 large crowns broccoli, cut into bite-sized florets

 - 1 (15 oz) can baby corn, drained (reserve 1/4 cup liquid)